notihnio/php-cactus/README.md

 # PHP Cactus 🌵

-Protect your PHP code from been stolen.
-Deploy with no fear to not owning servers.
-This library compiles your PHP code to opcodes and empties all php files included in your project.
-All produced opcode files are saved on server's filesystem and used by Opcache.
+Protect your PHP code from being stolen.
+Deploy with no fear of not owning servers.
+This library compiles your PHP code to opcodes and removes code from all php files included in your project.
+All produced opcode files are saved on the server's filesystem and used by OPcache.

 **Before**